Resources for Communication Studies

 Library Databases for Communication

 Here are a few databases offered to University of Louisiana at Lafayette students and faculty that have articles on communication.
-To use the databases off campus, log in using your CLID.
+To use the databases off-campus, log in using your ULID.

 Finding Peer-Reviewed Articles